Trin-i-tee 5:7: Public image

 Trin-i-tee 5:7 have often been described as a Christian version of Destiny's Child and the contemporary gospel vocal equivalent of En Vogue, both of whom are top-selling female groups of the 1990s.
 Lead singer Haynes has often drawn comparisons to R&B singer Toni Braxton for her smokey contralto voice.

-Trin-i-tee 5:7 have often describe their image as "fashionable young women who are ambassadors for Christ."
+Trin-i-tee 5:7 have often described their image as "fashionable young women who are ambassadors for Christ."
 Despite their positive image, the group have also experienced heavy criticism and controversy within the Christian community for their style of outfits and appearance.Vixen Chat: Chanelle Hayes of Trin-I-Tee 5:7.
 Vibe Magazine.
 Retrieved on August 24, 2018 Haynes also remarked that the group have also experienced controversy for their off-stage appearance.
-However, Alex Henderson of All Music Guide noted that "In terms of image, Trin-i-tee 5:7 favor a look that is stylish and even sexy but not slutty or trashy — they wear makeup and attractive clothing, but they don't go out of their way to exploit their sex appeal."
+However, Alex Henderson of All Music Guide noted that "In terms of image, Trin-i-tee 5:7 favor a look that is stylish and even sexy but not slutty or trashy—they wear makeup and attractive clothing, but they don't go out of their way to exploit their sex appeal."